 “That’s right,” Chun said.
 “You’ll still get to use your creativity.”

 Before he knew it, Kate had grabbed a hold of him once again and embraced him.
-He returned the hug, knowing that she was finally relief from the long wait.
+He returned the hug, knowing that she was finally relieved from the long wait.

 “I think we should go inside and tell the others,” Chun said after a minute.